Toyota Yaris Cross Review & Prices

 On the motorway

-If you find yourself regularly venturing out onto the motorway then the 130hp model may be worth considering over the standard 116hp version.
-It’s still not especially rapid, however the extra power can prove useful when overtaking.
-Beyond this, the Yaris Cross is very well-mannered as you push on down a fast-moving road.
+If you find yourself regularly venturing out onto the motorway, then the 130hp model may be worth the extra.
+It’s not rapid, but the extra power can prove useful when overtaking.

 On a twisty road

-That firm suspension does come with a drawback, and that’s the fact it can get unsettled by broken or undulating roads.
+Firm-ish suspension does come with a drawback, and that’s the fact that it can get unsettled by broken or undulating roads.
 A Skoda Kamiq maintains its composure a bit better.

 Space and practicality